Test mode

-Test Mode is a safety feature that automatically prevents all dangerous actions during your automated tests.
+Test Mode automatically prevents all dangerous actions during your automated tests.

-When you run a test flow, Flowguard simulates real user actions on your website - such as filling out and submitting forms.
-Without Test Mode, real data could be sent:
+When you run a test flow, Flowguard simulates real user actions on your website, like filling out and submitting forms.
+Without Test Mode, real data gets sent:

 - Real emails to customers or employees